Interactive operation: Mamma Carcinoma

 Head Optical Molecular Imaging Groningen research group

-ISCOMS 2016 offers you the opportunity to experience a surgery together with the other participants.
-We will show you an operation that has taken place earlier in 2016.
-During the display of this video, an Oral-Maxillofacial Surgeon, Plastic Surgeon and a Technical Physician will be on stage to guide us through the operation, respectively Max Witjes, DMD PhD, Martin Stenekes, PhD, and Joep Kraeima, MSc.
+ISCOMS 2017 offers you the opportunity to experience a surgery together with the other participants.
+We will show you an operation that has taken place earlier in 2017.
+During the display of this video, an abdominal oncological surgeon will be on stage to guide us through the operation.

 For the first time a surgical team of the UMCG applied an innovative anti-tumor technique in the Netherlands.
 During the interactive operation session at ISCOMS, video footage of this operation will be displayed and Prof. Go van Dam will guide us through the operation and explain the new fluorescent technique that was used.
 The use of fluorescent dye makes the tumor luminous so the surgeon can exactly see which tissue must be extracted.